Traverse Traveler News & Events

 Accessibility Takes Center Stage

-One other significant take-away which made me very proud is our state’s focus on accessibility.
-If there was one buzz-word of this year’s conference that would be it.
+One other significant takeaway that made me very proud is our state’s focus on accessibility.
+If there was one buzzword of this year’s conference that would be it.
 All three winners of the Stars of the Industry award for tourism innovations were programs and organizations supporting accessibility.
 Pure Michigan is embracing the opportunity to make our state more friendly to people with disabilities.
 And I for one couldn’t be happier to see it.

 With three days of meetings, events and networking there was a lot to take in at the Pure Michigan Governor’s Conference on Tourism.
 It was great to see the new conference center at the Park Place Hotel, and the remodeled Governors’ Hall at the Grand Traverse Resort & Casino.
 Traverse City Tourism played host to a bustling crowd of tourism professionals from across the state.
 And I even had a chance to meet a few people who mentioned they tuned in to our channel and saw me on TV!